Looking for something?

 Exercises

-Getting you out of bed might feel a bit hard work because cannot use your arms or legs to help yourself properly.
-We will help and your parents and carers to find a way of doing this.
+Getting you out of bed might feel hard work because cannot use your leg to help yourself properly.
+We will help you and your parents and carers to find the best way of doing this.
+It is best that we get you up and out of bed as soon as you can.

-If you need to borrow a walking frame or crutches we may be able to lend you some.
-If you have something already, please bring it with you.
+If you need to borrow a walking frame or crutches we can to lend you some.
+If you have something already, please bring them with you.

 Further resources